araobp/beacon/README.md

 ## Working with AWS IOT

-Chrome on Adroid already supports Eddystone, so that you don't need to install an extra application for Eddystone.
+Chrome for Android already supports Eddystone, so that you don't need to install an extra application for Eddystone.

 Next, I work on managing Raspberry-Pi-based Eddystone from AWS IOT.